elastic/enterprise-search-sharepoint-server-connector/README.md

 #### `sharepoint.host_url` (required)

 The address of the SharePoint farm.
+The port should represent the web application containing the site collections, not Central Administration.

 ```yaml
 sharepoint.host_url: https://example.com:14682/